seaoak/listalizer/README.md

-# tweenize
+# Tweenize

-a tricky Twitter client inspired by Tween (for a tribe who stands against BAN of 3rd-party API)
+A *tricky* Twitter client inspired by [Tween](https://sites.google.com/site/tweentwitterclient/).

+Tweenize is developed to stand against BAN of the official 3rd-party API.

+*I hope Twitter will continue to work together with 3rd-party clients.*
+(2023/Jan/14)